 The reason why I believe it is so incredibly important to be true to yourself is because of the revelations I have had in my own life.
 When I assessed my life and thought about what was holding me back from the things that I wanted and felt I needed to do, I realised that I was actually holding myself back.
 I was trying to fit into a way of being that wasn’t really me and was also trying to be a person that I thought would fit better into society.
 I suddenly saw it so clearly.
-I couldn’t be secretly one person and then present to the world another person, the person that I wanted people to believe I was.
-This just wouldn’t work and if I wanted to achieve certain things in life I needed to behave and act in a way that was the real me.
+I couldn’t be secretly one person and then present to the world another person.
+This just wouldn’t work and if I wanted to achieve certain things in life I needed to be just one person which was the real me.

-Since making this decision, I have been making connections and doing things that I would never have done if I hadn’t made that decision.
+Since making this decision, I have made connections and done things that I would never have done if I hadn’t made that decision.
 Life has felt incredible and I feel like I am learning new things all the time.
 Opportunities keep springing up for me from all different directions and for the first time in years I feel like I am finally on my path.

-It’s not always easy and I do have many days where I feel completely not myself but that is ok and that is a normal part of life.
-If I do feel like I am having those days I do things that make me feel happy and help raise my vibration.
+It’s not always easy and I do have many days where I feel life is a struggle but that is ok and it is completely normal to have ups and downs (I am afraid that nothing can really stop that).
+If I do feel a little down in the dumps, I do things that make me feel happy and help raise my vibration.
 I watch a motivational documentary, listen to beautiful music or get out into nature.
 All those things help to bring me back to centre and help me to remember what I am trying to achieve in life.
 The important thing to me is that I stay true to myself and focus on building a life that reflects who I am and the love and joy that I want to bring to the world.